sarfata/eoss2024-unwrapping-rust-on-embedded-linux/eoss24-unwrapping-rust.md

 ## Adoption Strategy

-rusting the C code - one file at a time
+rusting the C code - one file at a time <!-- .element: class="fragment" -->

 --

+`mylib.c`
 ```c
 extern "C" void do_something();